Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Applications

 \subsection{Analysis of NIEHS Synthetic Mixtures Data}

 The NIEHS synthetic mixtures data is a commonly used data set to evaluate the performance of statistical methods for mixtures.
 These synthetic data can be considered the results of a prospective cohort study, where the outcome cannot cause exposures, and correlations between exposure variables can be thought of as caused by common sources or modes of exposure.
 The variable $W$ can be assumed to be a potential confounder and not a collider.
 The data set has 7 exposures ($A_1 - A_7$) with a complex dependency structure based on endocrine disruption.
 Two groups of exposure ($A_1, A_2, A_3$ and $A_5, A_6$) lead to high correlations within each group. $A_1, A_2, A_7$ positively contribute to the outcome, $A_4, A_5$ have negative contributions, while $A_3$ and $A_6$ have no impact on the outcome.
 Rejecting $A_3$ and $A_6$ is difficult due to their correlations with the members of the cluster group.
 This correlation and effects structure is biologically plausible, as different congeners of a group of compounds may be highly correlated but have different biological effects.
 Exposures have various agonistic and antagonistic interactions, a breakdown of the variables sets and their relationships are: $A_1, A_2$ both increase Y by concetration addition, $A_1 - A_4, A_2 - A_4, A_1 - A_4, A_2 - A_4$ competetive antagonism, $A_1-A_7, A_2-A_7$ supra-additive or synergistic, $A_4, A_5$ both addivively decrease Y, $A_4-A_7, A_5-A_7$ unusual antagonism.
 Synthetic data and the key for dataset 1 are available on \href{https://github.com/niehs-prime/2015-NIEHS-MIxtures-Workshop}{GitHub}.
 This resource shows the interactions and marginal dose relationships built into the data.
-Given these toxicological interactions, we expect these sets of variables to be determined in \texttt{SuperNOVA}.
-For example, we might expect a positive counterfactual result for A1, A2, A7 and negative results for A4 and A5.
-Likewise, in the case for antagonistic relationships such as A1-A5 (third row in Table 1), we would expect a joint shift to come closer to the null, since A5 antagonizes the positive effects of A1.
-For A1 and A2, we would expect the joint shift to be close to the sum of individual shifts (not much interaction), but for A1 and A7 we expect to estimate more than an additive effect (some interaction).
-The NIEHS data set has 500 observations and 9 variables. $W$ is a binary confounder.
-Of course, in this data there is no ground truth, like in the above simulations, but we can gauge \texttt{SuperNOVA}'s performance by determining if the correct variable sets are used in the interactions and if the correct variables are rejected.
+Given these toxicological interactions, we expect these sets of variables to be determined in \texttt{InterXshift}.
+For example, we might expect a positive counterfactual result for A1, A2, A7 and negative results for A4 and A5. \textbf{Table \ref{tab:NIEHS_intxns}} shows the interactions built into this data.